-Dali Rajic has served as Zscaler's president go-to-market and chief revenue officer since September 2019.
+Dali Rajic has served as Zscaler's president go-to-market and chief revenue officer since September 2019, with worldwide responsibility for all aspects related to revenue growth and go-to-market strategy and the continued evolution of Zscaler's customer success-focused initiatives.
 Prior to joining the Company, he served as chief customer officer from February 2018 and as chief revenue officer from August 2016 to September 2019 at AppDynamics, Inc., an application performance management company and subsidiary of Cisco Systems, Inc. From April 2012 to August 2016, Mr. Rajic served in multiple sales executive roles at AppDynamics.
 From February 2009 to March 2012, he served in various sales executive roles at BMC Software, Inc., a computer software company.
 Mr. Rajic holds a B.S. in international marketing from California State Polytechnic University, Pomona and an M.B.A. from the Kellogg Graduate School of Management at Northwestern University.